MarekSlenker/Code-Availability/Slenker_et_al_2024_Molecular_Ecology/README.md

 2.2) Run 500 non-parametric bootstrapping replicates & Labelling polyploid homeologs.
 [PhyloSD.2.LabelBSTrees.sh](https://github.com/MarekSlenker/Code-Availability/blob/main/Slenker_et_al_2024_Molecular_Ecology/PhyloSD.2.LabelBSTrees.sh).
 The results are in `counts` files.
 Those files summarize the results of re-labelling polyploid homeologs.
 We required confirmation by at least 40% of bootstrap replicates.
 That means if some homeolog was originally labelled as "SharGramos" (step 1.8), we keep that particular sequence only if more than 200 BS trees (40%) were re-labelled as "SharGramos".

+2.18) "Homeologs' ML consensus tree".
+We concatenated sequences of 2x samples and the labelled homeologs of each polyploid (with at least 15% representation in the polyploid species).
+If more than one homeolog of the gene was labelled with the same 2x label, a homeolog with higher BS support was chosen.
+The phylogenetic tree from the concatenated alignment was computed in RAxML-NG, as described above.